lucasmpcastello/.github/profile/README.md

 I will talk about the Markov Chains.
 This term refers to the sequence of random variables where there is a single series dependency between adjacent periods.
 From this, I will talk about Hidden Markov Model: a process where hidden parameters are determined from observable parameters.

 ## November 17, 24 -- [**Victor el Adji**] -- [matrix factorizations of polynomials](https://en.wikipedia.org/wiki/Matrix_factorization_of_a_polynomial)
+We study the category of matrix factorizations associated to the germ of an isolated hypersurface singularity.
+This category is shown to admit a compact generator which is given by the stabilization of the residue field.
+We deduce a quasiequivalence between the category of matrix factorizations and the dg-derived category of an explicitly computable dg algebra.
+Building on this result, we employ a variant of To¨en’s derived Morita theory to identify continuous functors between matrix factorization categories as integral transforms.
+This enables us to calculate the Hochschild chain and cochain complexes of these categories.
+Finally, we give interpretations of the results of this thesis in terms of noncommutative geometry based on dg categories.
 ## November 17 -- [**Vladimir Roubtsov**](https://math.univ-angers.fr/~volodya)

 ## November 3, 10 -- [**Misha Skopenkov**](https://users.mccme.ru/mskopenkov) -- [Feynman checkers](https://en.wikipedia.org/wiki/Feynman_checkerboard) as an intro to 2-dimensional [lattice QED](https://en.wikipedia.org/wiki/Lattice_field_theory)